VacCrow/vaccrow.github.io/guides/ultimates/TEA.md

 <h1><a id="Living Liquid">Living Liquid</a></h1>

+After the first **Cascade** *Living Liquid* will spawn *Liquid Hand* and give it half of his current HP.
+When *Living Liquid* is defeated, *Liquid Hand* disappears.

 <div class="guideSection" markdown="1">
 <h2><a id="Living LiquidAbilities Breakdown">Abilities Breakdown</a></h2>

-Fluid Swing / Swipe:
++ **Fluid Swing / Swipe:**
-Physical cleave tank buster that applies Water Resistance Down II debuff for 4 seconds.
-Doesn’t have a cast time.
+Non telegraphed and instant cleave tank buster dealing physical damage and applying a Water Resistance Down II debuff lasting 4 seconds.

-Cascade:
-High raidwide magical damage and spawn tornadoes and Liquid Hand on the first usage.
+___

++ **Cascade:**
+Raid-wide AoE dealing magical damage.
+Also spawns *Tornadoes* on three different cardinal.
+These *Tornadoes* will use **Protean Waves** multiple times through the phase.

+The third **Cascade** cast is the enrage.
+___

-Hand of Parting / Prayer:
++ **Hand of Parting / Prayer:**
-The hand needs to be pulled to or away from the boss, depending on its shape, a failure will result in a wipe.
-This mechanic can be “baited”:
-If Liquid Hand and Living Liquid are close to each other, the Hand will take the shape of a fist and need to be pulled away from Living Liquid. (named Hand of Parting)
-If they’re away from each other, Liquid Hand will have the shape of a high-five and both of them need to be stacked together. (named Hand of Prayer)

-Hand Of Pain:
+*Liquid Hand* will glow and change:
+	+ into a closed fist shape (fist-bump like), if he's close to *Living Liquid*. *Liquid Hand* needs to pulled away from the boss before he insta-cast **Hand of Prayer**.
+If they're far enough from each other, it will deal small magical damage otherwise the group will wipe.

+	+ into an open hand shape (high-five like) if he's far from *Living Liquid*. *Liquid Hand* needs to pulled next to the boss before he insta-cast **Hand of Parting**.
+If they're close enough to each other, it will deal small magical damage otherwise the group will wipe.

+___

++ **Hand Of Pain:**
-Cast by Liquid Hand 4 times throughout the phase.
-Will wipe the group if the difference of HP between Liquid Hand and Living Liquid is above 5% otherwise it will inflict some small magical damage.
+*Liquid Hand* will check its difference of HP with *Living Liquid*.
+If it's above 5%, it will wipe the group otherwise it will inflict small magical damage.
-Hand of Pain goes through Invulnerability LOLDRK.
+**Hand of Pain** goes through any Tank invulnerability (L.O.L.).

-Tornados Protean:
-Each tornado will cast a telegraphed protean wave at the nearest player (that can be dodged) and cast another instant one at the nearest player.
-Afterward, an Embolus will spawn inside two tornadoes.

-Embolus:
-Orbs spawning from two random tornados.
-One orb will move toward Living Liquid and the other orb will move toward Liquid Hand.
-Their targets are set when the Embolus spawn.
-If an orb touches either a player or one of the bosses, it will be a wipe.

-Jagd Dolls:
-Four dolls will spawn and each of them will tether onto the first person that hit them.
-Must be brought to low HP, and fed to Living Liquid/Liquid Hand.
-Deal magical raidwide damage when fed.
-The party will wipe if any doll dies.
-Each doll will use Exhaust every 10 seconds in a small range around them, applying a stack of Luminous Aetherplasm upon being hit that last 5 seconds.
-Getting two stacks will wipe the party.

-Protean Waves:
+___

++ **Protean Waves:**
-A thin magical cone AoE targeting the closest player, getting each inflict a Water Resistance Down II debuff.
-Living Liquid will cast three sets of Protean Waves.
+A thin cone AoE targeting the closest player dealing magical damage and applying a Water Resistance Down II debuff lasting 4 seconds.

+Each *Tornado* will cast two **Protean Waves** in a row, the first one has a telegraph and can be dodge and the second is instant.

+*Living Liquid* will cast three sets of **Protean Waves**:
-For the first set, Living Liquid will cast 8 telegraphed Protean Waves toward every player, the one targeting the main tank will repeat during the two next sets!
+	+ first set => **Living Liquid** will target every player with a telegraphed **Protean Wave**.
+The one aimed on the main Target will repeat during the two next sets and without a telegraph.
-The second and third sets will only target 4 players with an instant Protean Wave.
-But due to the Water Resistance Down II debuff, it is impossible to get hit by these two sets.
-4 players need to take the second set and the 4 others need to take the third.
+	+ second and third sets => **Living Liquid** will only target the 4 closest players with an instant **Protean Wave**.
+But due to the Water Resistance Down II debuff duration, it is impossible to get hit by a **Protean Wave** from the second and the third set.

-Sluice:
+___

++ **Embolus:**
+Orbs spawning from two random *Tornadoes* after they cast **Protean Wave**.
+When they spawn, one orb will aim at the position where *Living Liquid* is and the other at *Liquid Hand* position.
+After a sew seconds, the orbs will start to move in a straight line toward the position they acquiered.
+If an orb touches either a player or one of the bosses, it will wipe the group.

+___

++ **Jagd Dolls:**
+Four **Jagd Dolls** will spawn around the arena, they will tether to the first player who hit them.
+If a doll die, it will wipe the party.
+Every 10 seconds, each doll will use **Exhaust**, a small point-blank AoE dealing magical damage and applying a stack of Luminous Aetherplasm.
+If a player gets to two stacks, it wil wipe the party.
+The boss will consume the doll and do **Reducible Complexity**, a raid-wide AoE dealing magical damage.
+If the **Jagd doll** is above 20% HP, **Reducible Complexity** will deal lethal damage.

+___

++ **Sluice:**
 Telegraphed AoE targeting the 4 furthest players.
 Happen during the second set of Protean Waves.

-Splash:
+___

++ **Splash:**
-Series of 6 consecutive magical raidwide attacks.
+6 consecutive raid-wide AoE dealing magical damage.
+Always followed by **Cascade**.

-Drainage:
+___

++ **Drainage:**
-Two tethers from two tornadoes that will inflict a magical AoE tank buster around the tethered player after 5 seconds.
-Need to be picked up by the tanks.
+Two tethers emanating from two *Tornadoes*.
+After 5 seconds, they explode as an AoE tank buster around their bearer, dealing magical damage.
-Tip: when the tethers appear, the tornadoes scan for targets from the South to the North of the arena (cardinals based on the tornadoes) and will give the tethers to the two first players found.
-If both tanks are the Southest players, they will automatically get the tethers.
+*Tip: when the tethers appear, the Tornadoes scan for targets from the South to the North of the arena (cardinals based on the tornadoes and North being the cardianl without tornado) and will give the tethers to the two first players found.
+That way, if both tanks are the Southest players, they will automatically get the tethers.*

-Throttle:
+___

++ **Throttle:**
-Debuff inflicted on 6 random players that last 10 seconds.
-Need to be dispelled before it revolves or the bearer will die.
+6 random players will recieve a Doom debuff lasting 10 seconds.
+Can be removed with Esuna or The Warden's Paean.

 </div>